DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-filter-row.md

 # TableFilterRow Plugin Reference

-Plugin that renders filtering controls.
+Plugin that renders a row with filtering controls right under the DataGrid heading row.

 ## User Reference